francoisjacquet/rosariosis/README.md

 Note
 ----

 The master branch hosts the legacy (1.4.x) version of RosarioSIS.
-You sould head up to the [mobile branch](https://github.com/francoisjacquet/rosariosis/tree/mobile) for the currently developed version.
+You should head up to the [mobile branch](https://github.com/francoisjacquet/rosariosis/tree/mobile) for the currently developed version.

 License